Ellis-Robinson/book-club-app/README.md

 5. As a registired user I want to be able to delete my reviews
 6. As a registired user I want to be able to Add books

+### Admin Users
+7. As an admin I want to be able to add genres
+8. As an admin I want to be able to edit genres
+9. As an admin I want to be able to remove users

 ## Design
 ### Color scheme and imagery